VoltDB/voltdb-kafka-connector/README.md

-# voltdb-kafka-connector
+# VoltDB Sink Connector
-VoltDB connector for Kafka

-VoltDB connector for Kafka is a Kafka Connector for copying data from Kafka to VoltDB.
+The connector is for moving data from Kafka to VoltDB.

 ## How to build artifacts and setup Eclipse